sense-of-security/ADRecon/README.md

     Path for ADRecon output folder containing the CSV files to generate the ADRecon-Report.xlsx.
 Use it to generate the ADRecon-Report.xlsx when Microsoft Excel is not installed on the host used to run ADRecon.

 -OutputDir <String>
-    Path for ADRecon output folder to save the CSV files and the ADRecon-Report.xlsx.
+    Path for ADRecon output folder to save the CSV/XML/JSON/HTML files and the ADRecon-Report.xlsx.
 (The folder specified will be created if it doesn't exist) (Default pwd)

 -Collect <String>
-    What attributes to collect (Comma separated; e.g Forest,Domain) Valid values include: Forest, Domain, Trusts, Sites, Subnets, PasswordPolicy, FineGrainedPasswordPolicy, DomainControllers, Users, UserSPNs, Groups, GroupMembers, OUs, OUPermissions, GPOs, GPOReport, DNSZones, Printers, Computers, ComputerSPNs, LAPS, BitLocker.
+    Which modules to run (Comma separated; e.g Forest,Domain.
+Default all) Valid values include: Forest, Domain, Trusts, Sites, Subnets, PasswordPolicy, FineGrainedPasswordPolicy, DomainControllers, Users, UserSPNs, Groups, GroupMembers, OUs, OUPermissions, GPOs, GPOReport, DNSZones, Printers, Computers, ComputerSPNs, LAPS, BitLocker.

 -OutputType <String>
-    Output Type; Comma seperated; e.g STDOUT,CSV,XML,JSON,HTML,Excel (Default STDOUT with -Collect parameter, else CSV and Excel).
+    Output Type; Comma seperated; e.g CSV,STDOUT,Excel (Default STDOUT with -Collect parameter, else CSV and Excel).
     Valid values include: STDOUT, CSV, XML, JSON, HTML, Excel, All (excludes STDOUT).

 -DormantTimeSpan <Int>
     Timespan for Dormant accounts.
 (Default 90 days)

+-PassMaxAge <Int>
+    Maximum machine account password age.
+(Default 30 days)

 -PageSize <Int>
     The PageSize to set for the LDAP searcher object.
 (Default 200)